SAFCSP-Team/access-modifier/README.md

 ### Problem

-Build employees class, with the mentioned private property and method below
+Build an employee class, with the mentioned private property and method below

 ### Implementation
 <br/>